dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-capture-app.md

 2. Select a program.

-   You'll only see programs associated with the selected organisation unit and programs you've access to, and that is shared with your user group through data level sharing.
+   You will only see programs associated with the selected organisation unit and programs you have access to, and that are shared with your user group through data level sharing.

 3. If the program has a category combination set the category option will have to be selected.